Supercop: Plot

-The action then shifts to Kuala Lumpur, Malaysia, where Chaibat's wife, Chen Wen-Shi, is in prison, facing the death penalty for an drug trafficking crime.
-Chaibat needs to get her out of prison, because only she knows the secret codes to his Swiss bank account, and will not reveal them to him unless freed.
+In Kuala Lumpur, Malaysia, Chaibat's wife, Chen Wen-Shi, is sentenced to death for drug trafficking.
+Chaibat needs to get her out of prison, as only she knows the codes to his Swiss bank account, and will not reveal them unless freed.
 Chaibat brings his gang, now including Ka-Kui and Yang, to Kuala Lumpur to stage a jailbreak.

 A new difficulty arises when Ka-Kui sees his girlfriend May, a tour guide, in Kuala Lumpur leading a party of Hong Kong tourists.
-He has told her he's on assignment.
-Ka-Kui evades May at first, but she sees him at the luxurious hotel where Chaibat's gang are staying, with the beautiful Yang, and confronts him in a jealous rage.
-This nearly blows Ka-Kui's cover, but Panther is persuaded that May is angry because Ka-Kui tried to proposition her as a prostitute.
-Later, Ka-Kui gets May alone and explains the situation, and she finally calms down.
-At one point, May even manages to keep Ka-Kui from inadvertently blowing his own cover.
-But then, in an elevator, May tells a co-worker about Ka-Kui, and is overheard by one of Panther's men.
-Chaibat takes May hostage, and forces Ka-Kui and Yang – their cover now blown – to help free Chen.
+After seeing Ka-Kui accompanying Yang at the luxurious hotel where Chaibat's gang are staying, May jealously confronts Ka-Kui, nearly blowing his cover.
+Later, Ka-Kui gets May alone and explains the situation.
+She manages to prevent him from inadvertently blowing his own cover, but is then overheard recounting the tale to a co-worker by one of Panther's men.
+Chaibat takes May hostage, and forces Ka-Kui and Yang – their cover now blown – to help free Chen as ransom.

-Chaibat's scheme is successful and May is released, as per their agreement.
-However, the exchange turns sour when Chaibat pushes May from his helicopter, though she survives.
-Furious, Ka-Kui and Yang pursue Chaibat and his men over the roads, rooftops (where Ka-Kui and Yang defeat Panther and his partner), and skies of Kuala Lumpur.
-In the climax on top of a speeding train, Chaibat is killed after his helicopter collides with a bridge and lands on him.
-Yang and Ka-Kui also recapture Chen, saving her from fatally falling from the train.
+Chen's jailbreak is successful, but May's release turns sour when Chaibat pushes her from his helicopter.
+May survives, and a furious Ka-Kui and Yang pursue Chaibat and his men over the roads, rooftops (where Ka-Kui and Yang defeat Panther and his partner), and skies of Kuala Lumpur.
+Atop a moving train, Chaibat is killed when his helicopter collides with a bridge and lands on him.
+Yang and Ka-Kui recapture Chen, with the trio collectively saving themselves from falling beneath the moving train.
 Chen decides to tell Yang and Ka-Kui the password to Chaibat's bank account.
 The two partners argue whether Hong Kong or China will get the money.